dbt-labs/metricflow-example/README.md

 # MetricFlow Example Repo

 This repository provides an example of an end-to-end deployment of MetricFlow.
-You will need to have the following installed on your device:
+The example repo uses the following tools:

 * [Docker](https://www.docker.com/products/docker-desktop/)
 * [MetricFlow](https://github.com/transform-data/metricflow)